-Determine when to buy a tent.
-A good canopy can represent a fairly large business expense.
-These tips on when to buy a craft tent will help you make that decision.
+Not sure if you really need to invest in a tent at this point?
+These tips on when to buy a craft tent will help you think through that decision.

 There is some variation in the features of popular craft tents.
 As you compare different brands of 10 x 10 canopies, look for the following features, and consider whether they are necessary for you to assess how well each tent meets your needs:

-I have created a convenient, downloadable Craft Tent Comparison Chart to help you keep all of this information straight when you are researching portable canopies.
+I've created a convenient, downloadable Craft Tent Comparison Chart to help you keep all of this information straight when you are researching portable canopies.
 It's really not that complicated once you get your information in order.
-You can learn more and download the chart from the following page: Craft Tent Comparison Chart
+You can learn more and download the chart from the page above.